laisfrigerio/football-team-flags/CONTRIBUTION.md

 # How to Contribute

-f you think that you can add a new feature or want to fix a bug, we invite you to contribute to football-team-flags and make this project better.
+If you think that you can add a new feature or want to fix a bug, we invite you to contribute to football-team-flags and make this project better.
 To start contributing, follow the below instructions:

 1. Fork this repository